MartinGoodwell/azure-content/articles/container-service/container-service-monitoring-dynatrace.md

 ## Dynatrace SaaS/Managed

-Dynatrace SaaS/Managed is a monitoring service that allows you to monitor your containers within your cluster.
-Dynatrace is known to help with troubleshooting but it also has your basic monitoring metrics for CPU, Networking, Memory, and I/O. Dynatrace makes it easy to see which containers are working the hardest or essentially using the most memory and CPU.
-This view is in the “Overview” section, which is currently in beta.
+Dynatrace is cloud-native monitoring for highly dynamic container and cluster environments.
+Dynatrace allows you to better optimize your container deployments and memory allocations by using real-time usage data.
+Dynatrace is the only solution capable of automatically pinpointing application and infrastructure issues in seconds using artificial intelligence.

 ![Dynatrace UI](./media/container-service-monitoring-dynatrace/dynatrace.png)